tombensve/APS/README.md

 To be very clear: **This is currently, and probably for a long time comming, a playground where I'm having fun.**

-The __original (and still active) goal__ with this is to make a very easy to use web platform.
+The __original (and still active) goal__ with this is to provide support for message driven services including both frontend and backend.
+APS supplies APIs for sending and receiving messages in JSON using a bus model.
+How that is accomplished depends on what implementations of APSBusRouter are deployed.
+APS includes a Vert.x based implementation but the APIs is very simple and implementation using anything should be possible.
+I am considering also providing an implementation that handles and can do REST calls.
+Application code will still receive and produce messages.
+Applications should never care about the were and how of messages, only the messages and their contents.

+I'm doing this because I like the idea and wan't to confirm that this actually is a good idea.
+I might run into problem I haven't forseen, I might even end up saying "No, this was a bad idea!", but so far I still beleive in this.

+Corona put a large pause on this!
+I haven't done much on this for a year.
+Just recently started looking at this again.
+Currently removing dependencies to OSGi since it is no longer OSGi even though it still have similarities.

 There is currently no real web app, only components demo.
-I'm working on comming up with a an idea for a more real web app to do with it as a more real test of if this is a good idea or not.
+I'm working on comming up with a an idea for a more real web app to do with it as a more real test.

 ## Building